JONESBORO, Ark. – A man said his aunt was “flippin” out for no reason but the reason she told authorities she was angry was far from inconsequential.

 Meanwhile, the fleeing couple were stopped near the intersection of Nettleton and Terrace.
 Cooper had slurred speech, was swaying and smelled of liquor.
 He blew a 0.159, almost twice the legal limit, on a portable breathalyzer.

-Cooper was arrested for minor in possession of alcohol.
-Arnoult was arrested for fleeing on foot.
-Both were taken to Craighead County Detention Center.
+Cooper was arrested for minor in possession of alcohol and taken to Craighead County Detention Center.

 17 Xanax pills were logged into evidence to be destroyed.